planetfederal/qgis-suite-plugin/doc/source/actions.rst

 .. image:: img/intro/add_catalog.png
 	:align: center

 The list of catalogs is empty by default when you start the OpenGeo Explorer.
-See the gs_connections_ section to know how to keep a list of previously opened catalogs, so you do not have to define them and connect to them in each session.
+See the :ref:`gs_connections` section to know how to keep a list of previously opened catalogs, so you do not have to define them and connect to them in each session.

 - GeoServer Catalog item.